aethershill/quartz/content/Projects/20230806 Structure The Site/Structuring the Garden.md

 ---`
 This works with Obisidian, so using Obsidians linking feature I am able to create a link to `/Areas/blog/_index` with ease.

+The next problem arises with tables.
+I am able to create tables, but it looks like internal links (at least the way Obsidian does links, markdown and wikilinks) are broken when inside tables.